 The categories referenced in this Journal entry will not consider the concept and reality of reincarnation.
 However, I will mention some information about his now, as this is relevant to how power and authority spawn misinformation and reset choice points.
 The early Christian church accepted the doctrine of reincarnation which was expounded by the Gnostics and by numerous church fathers, including Clement of Alexandria (3rd century), Origen (3rd century), and St. Jerome (5th century).
 The doctrine was declared a heresy in 553 AD at the Second Council of Constantinople.

 The church patriarchs of the day felt that reincarnation might give humans too much of a scope of time and space to work out their salvation.
 The controllers of the church deemed it best for the flock to pronounce original sin, live a life of guilt, and tithe to the church in the course of the only lifetime chance one would have.
 It is alluring to fathom how history might have taken a different course had the doctrine of reincarnation been allowed to stand in the course of the evolution of Western civilization.
 Maybe the US of A would not have such an absurdly bloated military industrial complex, for instance.

 These categories will also not reference the dimensional parallels accessed by advanced spiritual beings which traverse the Universe from other civilizations.
-I am referring to beings from other worlds which travel to our world via dimensional corridors which allow them travel with no time drag.
-These beings are the beings of Extra Terrestrial Intelligence (ETI), who have been with this Earth experiment probably since its inception, and have assisted in safeguarding its growth, as Earth is considered by them as a wondrous beauty into which one may be allowed to incarnate and learn.
+I am referring to beings from other worlds which travel to our world via dimensional corridors which allow them to travel here from vast incomprehensible distances with no time drag.
+These beings are the beings of Extra Terrestrial Intelligence (ETI), who have been with this Earth experiment probably since its inception, and have assisted in safeguarding its growth.
+I can only imagine that Earth is considered by them as a wondrous beauty into which one may be allowed to incarnate and learn.